texfaq/texfaq.github.io/FAQ-uselmfonts.md

-To use the fonts in a LaTeX document, you should `\usepackage{lmodern}` this will make the fonts the default for all three LaTeX font families (''roman'', ''sans-serif'' and ''typewriter'').
+To use the fonts in a LaTeX document, you should `\usepackage{lmodern}` this will make the fonts the default for all three LaTeX font families ("roman", "sans-serif" and "typewriter").
 You also need `\usepackage[T1]{fontenc}` for text, and
   `\usepackage{textcomp}`